The knock on my door is so soft that I almost doubt I heard it.

 Goodfellow may have been telling the truth.
 He could just as easily have been lying.

-I could chase down this Mother Hulda, but I have no desire to tangle with deities, especially one who is a potential psychopomp grandparent, and this one apparently carries grudges for generations.
+I could chase down this Mother Hulda, but I have no desire to tangle with deities, especially one who is a psychopomp and potentially my grandparent, who apparently carries grudges for generations.

 Justin and Ahaana’s gratitude for the bread would certainly make more sense if this were true, not to mention Xu-Kai’s vision.